nhsx/covid-chest-imaging-database/_sources/index.rst.txt

 - `Hampshire Hospitals NHS Foundation Trust <https://www.hampshirehospitals.nhs.uk/>`_
 - `Betsi Cadwaladr University Health Board <https://bcuhb.nhs.wales/>`_
 - `Ashford and St Peter's Hospitals <http://www.ashfordstpeters.nhs.uk/>`_

+..
+To add a site to the map below, please add an entry to source/scripts/hospital_locations.csv

+.. _mapped-sites:

+.. bokeh-plot:: scripts/maps.py
+    :source-position: none

 All participating hospitals and trusts will be cited in any publication resulting from the use of NCCID data.